► First proper look at production ID.4

 ► Launching later in 2020

-Following on from the ID.3, the Volkswagen ID.4 electric crossover has almost (but not quite) made its debut in the wake of the cancelled 2020 Geneva motor show.
+Now however, we get a look at the electric crossover sans-swirly paintjob, just a few months after its debut in the wake of the cancelled 2020 Geneva motor show.

 Up front there’s a familiar look to the ID.3 with slim lights that sweep into a light bar across a small grille, but does look a little less futuristic than the company’s debut car.
 The ID.4 looks more like a traditional SUV – probably a smart move that could ensure a lot of buyers are tempted by it when it does arrive.